8ctopus/php-sandbox/README.md

 git clone --depth 1 https://github.com/8ctopus/php-sandbox.git
 ```

-For php versions 8.1, select the image in `docker-compose.yml`.
-For php 8.0 and 7.4, you need to download an [older version of php-sandbox](https://github.com/8ctopus/php-sandbox/releases/tag/1.2.8) and then choose the correct php version in `docker-compose.yml` as the architecture changed since.
+For php version 8.1, select the image in `docker-compose.yml`.
+For php 8.0 or 7.4, you need to download an [older version of php-sandbox](https://github.com/8ctopus/php-sandbox/releases/tag/1.2.8) and then choose the correct php version in `docker-compose.yml` as the architecture changed since.

 ## start coding